pikachust8811/GCP_Document/Jupyter_Scala/Readme.md

 - We can connect with the **External IP**
 ![N|Solid](./screenshot/12.png)

-- Now, we can new a Apache Toree - Scala notebook in Jupyter!
+- Now, we can new an Apache Toree - Scala notebook in Jupyter!

 ![N|Solid](./screenshot/13.png)